Picasso Inspired Tree Ornaments Kids Can Make

 Picasso was an amazing artist who left a legacy behind him.
-These DIY tree ornaments are based on his works!
-They’re made from clay and so fun and easy to make!
+These DIY tree ornaments are based on his works of art.
+The Picasso faces are made from clay and so fun and easy to make!

-Today, we are inspired by Pablo Picasso…we are making silly faces!
-(This post contains affiliate links.)
+Let’s make Picasso Inspired Ornaments inspired by Pablo Picasso…we are making silly faces!

 - Oven Bake Clay (we used the brand, Scuplty because it was very pliable)